How and Where to Find Gold

 Ancient Placer Deposit: Australia’s "deep leads" are fossil riverbeds buried by lava flows, requiring underground mining of gravels.

-Lode vs. Placer: A Comparison
+Lode vs. Placer: A Detailed Comparison

 |---|---|---|

-| Form | Microscopic/nuggets in rock | Free particles in sediment, both small and larger pieces (nuggets) |
+| Form | Microscopic/nuggets in rock | Free particles in sediment (nuggets, flakes, dust) |

-| Location | Bedrock veins, sulfide ores | Rivers (Waterways), beaches, glacial drift |
+| Location | Bedrock veins, sulfide ores | Rivers, beaches, glacial drift, ancient terraces |

 | Gold Purity | High (>90%) | Moderate (<90%) |